 What is Carnitine?

 For those who cannot produce enough carnitine or have difficulty consuming enough to meet their requirements, supplements may be useful in preventing a carnitine deficiency.
-For athletes and recreational gym goers, carnitine can help increase energy levels and muscle development, as well as promote fat loss.
+For athletes and people who go to the gym, carnitine can help increase energy levels and muscle development, as well as promote fat loss.

-- Increase in levels of mental clarity and alertness
+- Increases in levels of mental clarity and alertness

 - Improvement of a range of heart conditions such as angina, congestive heart failure, and circulation problems

-- Improvement of red blood cell count in people with kidney disease
+- Improves the red blood cell count in people with kidney disease

-- Reduction of symptoms associated with an overactive thyroid gland
+- Reduces symptoms associated with an overactive thyroid gland

-- Increased sperm count in males with fertility problems
+- Increases sperm count in males with fertility problems

 Carnitine supports energy

-Carnitine increases energy and stamina levels by encouraging the body to burn fat as fuel, saving the glycogen stores in the liver until they are absolutely necessary.
+Carnitine increases energy and stamina levels by encouraging the body to burn fat as fuel, saving the glycogen stores in the liver until they are absolutely necessary to use.

-Taking carnitine supplements gives the muscles additional energy they would otherwise not have access to, which results in increased stamina and endurance in aerobic activities.
-Other positive effects are a reduction in muscle fatigue and a decrease in recovery time, all of which will help you feel more energized as you go about your day.
+Taking carnitine supplements gives the muscles additional energy they would otherwise not have access to.
+This results in increased stamina and endurance in aerobic activities.
+Other positive effects are a reduction in muscle fatigue and a decrease in recovery time, all of which will help you feel more energised during the day.